w3c/mathml-docs/notes-on-mathml/notes-fund.md

-As for most features of MathML not directly supported in MathML Core, [Polyfills](https://mathml-refresh.github.io/mathml-polyfills/) will be provided, to allow auhors to use the MathML `href` attribute, howevr some authors may prefer to generate MathML Core documens not requiring polyfills, in which case they need to use HTML or JavaScript to implement linking.
+As for most features of MathML not directly supported in MathML Core, [Polyfills](https://mathml-refresh.github.io/mathml-polyfills/) will be provided, to allow authors to use the MathML `href` attribute, howevr some authors may prefer to generate MathML Core documens not requiring polyfills, in which case they need to use HTML or JavaScript to implement linking.